akrasuski1/halb-cpu/opcodes.md

 ## Stores

 STR [H:L]/[0:imm]/[imm:L]/[0:L], A/B/H/L
-STR SFRn, A/B/H/L

-(total: 4x4 + 4x(~4) = ~32)
+(total: 4x4 = 16)

 ## Conclusion

-As for what is written now, there are 268 possible opcdes, which is too much given we have only 256 opcodes available.
-We may however map SFRs in RAM, which would free us (and simplify ISA, actually) roughly 32 opcodes (LOAD/STR SFRn).
+As for what is written now, there are 236 possible opcdes, which uses most of opcode space, but leaves a bit for possible future expansion.

 Some of the opcodes may seem redundant (like `AND A, A`), but they can be treated as elaborate NOPs.
-For ismplicity, we do not special case them.
+For simplicity they are not special cased.